 Frequency: Daily

-Explore our database for a macro look at Malaysia's infrastructure plans.
-From irrigation projects to public transport hubs, highways, ports, and airports, we've got you covered.
-Stay informed on the developments shaping the nation's infrastructure landscape.
+Macro look at Malaysia's infrastructure plans.
+From irrigation projects to public transport hubs, highways, ports, and airports, etc.

 Date | Category | Details |